seiyria/soa-autofarm/README.md

 * `--app-kill-threshold` - the number of repeats of the unknown state will kill the app.
 Default: `100`.
 * `--nox-allow-move` - whether or not the app should observe all Nox locations (ie, if you move them).
 Default: `false`.
 * `--farm-missions` - whether or not to farm missions instead of events.
 Default: `false`.
+* `--specific-event` - farm a specific event by its position in the list (1, 2, 3, 4 - scrolling down not yet possible).
+Default: `none`.
+* `--specific-mission` - farm a specific event mission by its position in the list (1, 2, 3, 4, 5, 6 - scrolling down not yet possible).
+Default: `none`.

 ### Debug Args